 Why Cloud-Based Email Archiving Solutions are Growing in Popularity

 By storing all of an organization´s email data in one secure environment, cloud-based email archiving solutions are quicker at searching and retrieving archived emails than software or hardware solutions (and by association, hybrid solutions).
-They are also easier to use than many alternative solutions and enable users to recover their own lost, misfiled or accidently deleted emails (subject to authorization) without having to rely on the services of IT support teams.
+This is especially true if using cloud email services such as Office 365.
+They are also easier to use than many alternative solutions and enable users to recover their own lost, misfiled or accidentally deleted emails (subject to authorization) without having to rely on the services of IT support teams.

 With the ability to comply with the legal requirements for email archiving, restore databases at the click of a button, and enhance productivity – while ensuring the integrity of email data – it is not difficult to see why cloud-based email archiving solutions are growing in popularity.
 However, before committing to a cloud-based solution to comply with the legal requirements for email archiving, it is recommended to evaluate the options, as not all cloud-based email archiving solutions are the same.